aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part1-mldotnet.md

 Wow, the accurary is 0.9988 or more precisly **99.9%**!
 Hold on a minute, can we have been so lucky to chose the right algorithm at the first try to get a nearly pefect model?

 Unfortunately we are not that lucky.
 Accuary alone can be a very misleading metric, especially for highly unbalanced datasets as the one we are working on.

+If we look at the shape of the dataset given by the Jupyter notebook executed earlier we can see that we have 6,362,620 rows in the dataset, but only 8,213 are fradulent.
+That means **99.9%** of all transactions in the dataset are non-fraudulent.
+Given that, if our model is just guessing non-fradulent for all transactions it will achieve a 99.9% accuracy but miss all and any fradulent transactions.

   </p>
 </details>